Things to Do in Yountville: Wine, Art, and the Best Patios in Napa Valley

 Plan Your Visit

 A well-structured day in Yountville follows a natural rhythm.
-Begin with a morning tasting reservation, move through the Art Walk at your own pace, have lunch or a late-afternoon bite on one of the patios above, and close the day with a second tasting or a quieter glass somewhere along Washington Street.
+Begin with a morning tasting reservation, move through the Yountville Art Walk at your own pace, have lunch or a late-afternoon bite at one of the best patios in Yountville, and close the day with a second tasting or a quieter glass somewhere along Washington Street.

 Parking is available along Washington Street and in the public lots adjacent to V Marketplace.
 The town is walkable once you arrive.
 If you are coming from San Francisco, the drive is approximately 60 to 65 miles, depending on your route.